About the Bill

 G.K.
 Butterfield (D-NC)

 Robert Casey (D-PA)

 Sherrod Brown (D-OH)

-The bill was introduced in the House of Representatives as H.R.
-592 by Reps.
-Brett Guthrie (R-KY), G.K.
-Butterfield (D-NC), Tom Reed (R-NY), and Ron Kind (D-WI).
-A companion bill, S. 109, was introduced in the Senate by Senators Charles Grassley (R-IA), Sherrod Brown (D-OH), and Robert Casey (D-PA).
+The bill was introduced in the House of Representatives by Reps.
+G.K.
+Butterfield (D-NC) and David McKinley (R-WV).
+A companion bill was introduced in the Senate by Senators Charles Grassley (R-IA), Robert Casey (D-PA), and Sherrod Brown (D-OH).

 Frequently Asked Questions